Back to Blog

 During Surgery

-• Surgeon operates from console with 3D visualization
+• Surgeon operates from ergonomic console with 10x magnified 3D visualization

 Post-Operative Recovery

-• Day 2-4: Soft diet advancement, discharge planning
+• Day 2-4: Soft diet progression, pain transition to oral medications, discharge planning

-• Week 1-2: Gradual diet progression at home
+• Week 1-2: Gradual diet progression at home, mild throat discomfort improving daily

-• Week 2-6: Speech and swallowing therapy as needed
+• Week 3-6: Speech and swallowing therapy as needed, return to work for most patients

 Real-World Outcomes